MarcArizaAlborni/Development_Plataformas/Development-Delivery/Game/README.md

 - Ambient Music (depending on the area in a same level, different musics will be played).
 - When the player starts combat (An enemy has detected the player nearby), a different music will be played.
 - Teleporting platforms that allow the player to cover great distances and move around the map in an easier way.
+- Dash has a cooldown that will not allow players to spam the move to fly across the level

 ## UML